D4rK7355608/ASCII-Hexa-Decimal-Converter/README.md

 # ASCII Converter and Hexadecimal Converter

-A C++ program with functions for converting strings, numbers to formats like ASCII, hexadecimal, upper case, decimal, and file.
+A program that converts characters and strings to ASCII, hexadecimal, uppercase and decimal.

 ## Features